TerminatorJ/Spatialformer/README.md

-## Get the embeddings
+## Get the Embeddings

-Spatialformer provides a simple function to get the embeddings out.
-By using sp.tl.embed function, we can seamlessly combine with the anndata object, which means the generated embeddings will be stored in the obsm as keys "X_SpaF".
+SpatialFormer provides a simple function to extract embeddings.
+By using the `sp.tl.embed()` function, we can seamlessly integrate with the AnnData object, meaning the generated embeddings will be stored in `obsm` under the key `"X_SpaF"`.

-SpatialFormer supports two ways of generating the embeddings.
-1) single input mode; 2) pair-wise input mode.
-The exmaple code of generating the anndata as below:
+SpatialFormer supports two methods for generating embeddings: 1) single input mode and 2) pairwise input mode.
+Below is an example of generating the AnnData embeddings:

-#### single input mode
+#### Single Input Mode
 ```python
 embed_adata = sp.tl.embed_data(adata,
                               tissue,